nasa/Transform-to-Open-Science/README.md

 For technical details on contributing to OS 101 and our GitHub in general please visit our [contributing page](./CONTRIBUTING.md#contributing-to-open-science-101-on-github).

+### Become an Instructor

+To become an instructor for Open Science 101, [contact TOPS](mailto:hq-openscience@nasa.gov) to find out more about this process.
+More details will be posted soon.

 ### Documentation

 For documentation and resources related to the curriculum, check [this directory](./docs/Area2_Capacity_Sharing/Open-Science-101/).